wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/setup-puppet-certificates.rst

         You will see this message:  ``Exiting; no certificate found and waitforcert is disabled``

-2. In the server side, list the current certificates:
+2. In the server side, list the current certificates that need approval:

     .. code-block:: console